 About the RV

 The Fleetwood Bounder is one of the bestselling RVs of all time.
-In fact, the model used in the show was one of the first models produced.
-The Bounder was first introduced in the mid-1980s, and sales have been strong since.
+The model used in the show was one of the first models produced.
+The Bounder was first introduced in the mid-1980s, and sales have been strong.
 The model year depicted in the show is believed to be 1986 Bounder.

 Let’s dig a little deeper into the features of the Breaking Bad Bounder.

 Model: Bounder S32

 Length: 31-34 feet

 If you’re super curious, you can Download the Manuel here: 1986 Fleetwood Bounder Manual

 1986 was an exciting year.
 Aside from my 9th birthday, 1986 had some unfortunate events, including the Chornobyl nuclear disaster and the Challenger explosion.
 I still remember watching the Challenger launch live in 4th grade.
 On a more positive note, it was also the year that Oprah Winfrey first aired and when Hands Across America took place (I remember that from 4th grade too).